 A Deeper Dive: What Do the Numbers Actually Mean?

-The overall Lewisham crime rate is a composite of various categories.
+The overall Lewisham London crime rate is a composite of various categories.
 Understanding the breakdown is key to assessing the real-world risk to residents.

 - High Volume, Lower Impact Crimes: Like most London boroughs, the most common offences in Lewisham are non-violent.
 These typically include theft (such as shoplifting and bicycle theft) and vehicle-related offences.
 While frustrating and impactful on the victims, these crimes do not generally pose a direct threat to personal safety on the street.